soffes/van/README.md

 ## Features

 * Sensor for where the van is that automatically updates the home’s location so weater and other location-based things stay in sync
+* Dimmer for ceiling lights
+* Buttons to control ceiling lights

 ## Roadmap*